Sons of the Serpent

 The Sons of the Serpent are a supervillain group appearing in American comic books published by Marvel Comics.
+Created by writer Stan Lee and artist Don Heck, the group first appeared in The Avengers #32 (September 1966).
+The Sons of the Serpent is depicted as a racist organization.
+It experiments on people attempting to cross the American border.
+Superhero Joaquín Torres was notably captured by the group, and their experiments resulted in a painful transformation, turning him into a hybrid of a vampire and a falcon.
+The organization is also known under the codename Sons of the Shield.

 Publication history

+1960s

-The Sons of the Serpent first appeared in The Avengers #32 (Sept 1966) and were created by Stan Lee and Don Heck.
+The Sons of the Serpent debuted in The Avengers #32 (September 1966), created by Stan Lee and Don Heck.
+It appeared in the 1972 Defenders series, the 1989 Captain Marvel series, and the 1996 Captain America series.

+2000s

+The Sons of the Serpent made a cameo in the 2008 Runaways series, and appeared in the 2010 Avengers: Children's Crusade series.
+It appeared in the 2010 Taskmaster series, the 2011 Daredevil series, and the 2015 Captain America: Sam Wilson series.

 Fictional team history

 The Sons of the Serpent are a subversive organization of costumed American racist super-patriots who oppose all racial, ethnic, and religious minorities.
 They sought to subvert the United States through hate crimes and organized protests, and were opposed by the Avengers and the Defenders.
-There have been many incarnations of the Sons of the Serpent.
+There have been many incarnations of the Sons of the Serpent across history.

 Sons of the Serpent I

 The first group calling itself the Sons of the Serpent first appeared in Avengers #32.
 They were secretly led by General Chen, an agent of Communist China.
 They attack black scientist Bill Foster who is working with Pym, meaning he tells the Avengers to investigate them.
 As the Supreme Serpent, Chen attempted to control the Avengers by holding Captain America hostage and making a member impersonate him.
 Hawkeye infiltrates the Sons when they launch a recruiting drive.